 A snake gourd belongs to the pumpkin family.
 Its seeds are similar to watermelon, and it is long and wriggly.
 Hence it is called a snake gourd.
-It works better when young and tender, and when mature, it becomes tough.
-It opens up at night, and it is white and comes with a strong scent.
+It works better when young and tender, and when mature, it becomes challenging.
+It opens at night, is white, and comes with a strong scent.
 The flowers are moth-pollinated.

 Directions for carving

-- Start by cleaning your gourd and gather your accessories.
+- Start by cleaning your gourd and gathering your accessories.
 These include a sanding drum and high-speed steel burs.

 - Cut the top off and outline by drawing lines to be carved.
 The sanding drum has coarse and fine bands.
 The high-speed steel burs have an inverted cone shape that you use to carve and lower areas.
-The ball shape-size depends on the diameter of the gourd.
+The ball’s shape size depends on the diameter of the gourd.

 - Do not forget to take the mini circular saw shape for cutting lines.
 Structured tooth carbide burs cut fast and smooth.

 - Make sure you find a safe and easy way to hold the Dremel tool.
-Prop gourd firmly in your lap and hold your thumb and knuckle of the index finger against the gourd to sturdy your hand.
-Make sure you have a tight grip on the rotary tool using your palm and fingers.
+Prop the gourd firmly in your lap, have your thumb, and knuckle the index finger against the gourd to sturdy your hand.
+Make sure you grip the rotary tool tightly using your palm and fingers.

 - Rotate the gourd away from the cut.
 Keep your hand and thumb sturdy as you hold the gourd firmly.
 Never keep your hand close to your chest.

 - Get ready for cutting.
+The saw is easy to control and cuts easier.
 Use the small saw-shaped bur to cut all lines.
-The saw is easy to control and cuts easier.
 Use an inverted cone shape for the lowering area.

 - Follow the line marked on the gourd as you cut.
 The cuts are easy, and the same technique works when cutting a groove.